 "Ah, excuse me!"
 Inori called out, pointing with pleading eyes.
 "Please, sir… could you do me a favor and lend me your phone?
 I need to call my father.
 It's urgent!"

 He scratched the back of his neck with less energy than before.
-"Ah, sorry, miss.
+"Ahh, sorry, miss.
 I'm not with it.
 These snug briefs don't come with pockets, you see?"
 A hearty laugh followed as he flaunted his scarce costume.

 Inori was not amused.
 Her shoulders slumped with a quiet sigh.
 She would have to find another way.

-Before the sigh could fully escape, his golden cross gave a sharp buzz against his chest, vibrating like a phone.
+Before the sigh could fully escape, his golden cross necklace gave a sharp buzz against his chest, vibrating like a phone.
 He caught it in his palm and lifted it to his jaw, answering with clipped, low replies she could not hear.
 Whatever the message was, it sounded urgent.

 "Wait," Inori said, realization dawning slowly.
 She pointed at the cross.
 "Isn't that a phone?"